nrome/terraform-version-api/tf-version-wiki.md

-# 🧩 Terraform AzureRM Versioned Schema Extraction Guide
+# 🧩 Terraform AzureRM Versioned Schema Extraction Guide (BASH)

 This guide walks through creating a **version-specific Terraform workspace** and exporting a **complete AzureRM provider schema** along with a **clean list of resource types**.